OlexaLe/RxWhenChanged/README.md

 cmd.ThrownExceptions.Subscribe(...);
 cmd.IsExecuting.Subscribe(...);
 ```
+Do not forget to call Dispose() in real projects!

 Please refer to unit tests for documentation and inspiration.
 Feel free to create Issues with bugs or propositions.
 Thanks!